MethodsAndPractices/vsteam/.docs/Set-VSTeamWorkItemField.md

 ```

 ### -Required
-If specifed, changes a field from optional to required.
-To make a required field optional, use -Required:$false
+If specified, changes a field from optional to required.
+To remove the required flag, use -Required:$false

 ```yaml
 Type: SwitchParameter